|

 problem is typical of the casting process, and can be controlled

 but not avoided.
+General

 flatness tolerances cannot be quoted because they vary with configuration